Arator: Biography

-His style and versification are fairly correct, and he cleverly evades the entanglements of symbolism.
+Arator's style and versification are fairly correct, and he cleverly evades the entanglements of symbolism.
 The poem was very successful.
 Vigilius had the author read it in public at the church of San Pietro in Vincoli in Rome.
 The reading lasted four days, as the poet had to repeat many passages by request of his audience.
+The euphoria of the occasion, and the poem, was soon to be succeeded by more stressful times, and it may be that the author died within a few years, perhaps when the Goths sacked Rome in 546.

-His works remained popular during the Middle Ages, when they became classics.
-We have also two addresses in distichs written by Arator to the Abbot Florianus and to Vigilius, as well as a letter to Parthenius.
+Arator's works remained popular during the Middle Ages, when they became classics, being eclipsed as curriculum texts only in the 12th century.
+Arator also wrote two addresses in distichs to the Abbot Florianus and to Vigilius, as well as a letter to Parthenius.
 The latter two pieces contain biographical details.

-The date of the poet's death is unknown.